Muhammad ibn al-Qasim: Legacy

-Muhammad ibn al-Qasim's presence and rule was very brief.
+Muhammad ibn al-Qasim's presence and rule were very brief.
 His conquest for the Umayyads brought Sindh into the orbit of the Muslim world.
 After the conquest of Sindh, he adopted the Hanafi school of Sharia law which regarded Hindus, Buddhists and Jains as "dhimmis" and "People of the Book", allowing them religious freedom as long as they continued to pay the tax known as "jizya".
 This approach would prove critical to the way Muslim rulers ruled in India over the next centuries.
 Coastal trade and a Muslim colony in Sindh allowed for cultural exchanges and the arrival of Sufi missionaries to expand Muslim influence.

 From Debal, which remained an important port until the 12th century, commercial links with the Persian Gulf and the Middle East intensified as Sindh became the "hinge of the Indian Ocean Trade and overland passway."
 Muhammad Ali Jinnah, the founder of Pakistan, claimed that the Pakistan movement started when the first Muslim put his foot on the soil of Sindh, the Gateway of Islam in India.
 He is often referred to as the first Pakistani according to Pakistan Studies curriculum.
-Yom-e Bab ul-Islam is observed in Pakistan, in honor of Muhammad ibn al-Qasim.
+Yom-e Bab ul-Islam is observed in Pakistan in honour of Muhammad ibn al-Qasim.

 Port Qasim, Pakistan's second major port, is named in honor of Muhammad ibn al-Qasim.
-Bagh Ibn Qasim is the largest park in Karachi (Sindh, Pakistan), named in honor of Muhammad ibn al-Qasim.
+Bagh Ibn Qasim is the largest park in Karachi (Sindh, Pakistan), named in honour of Muhammad ibn al-Qasim.
 Ibn-e-Qasim Bagh Stadium, Multan is a multi-use stadium named after Muhammad ibn al-Qasim.
-The Pakistan Naval Station Qasim, or PNS Qasim, is the major naval special operations base for the Amphibious Special Operations Forces in the Pakistan Navy named after Muhammad ibn al-Qasim.
-Bin Qasim Town in Karachi is named after Muhammad ibn al-Qasim.
+The Pakistan Naval Station Qasim, or PNS Qasim, is the major naval special operations base for the amphibious special operations forces in the Pakistan Navy named after Muhammad ibn al-Qasim.
+Bin Qasim in Karachi is named after Muhammad ibn al-Qasim.

+In the 1996 PTV Series Labbaik, he was played by Babar Ali and 2019 Egyptian animated musical film The Knight and the Princess.